-E. No Liability
+F. No Liability

-The Association, its Board of Directors, officers, and the DRC, including its members, shall bear no liability with respect to any construction-related cause of action, damages, claims, expenses, judgments, etc., arising out of a project approved by the DRC.
+The Association, its Board of Directors, officers, and the DRC, including the individual members thereof, shall bear no liability with respect to any construction-related or construction professional-related cause of action, damages, claims, expenses, judgments, etc., arising out of a project approved by the DRC.
 The Owner is responsible for ensuring that the Owner has obtained all applicable permits, licenses, and is in compliance with all local ordinances applicable to the subject property and project.
-Furthermore, the Owner is solely responsible for obtaining opinions from qualified licensed professionals, such as architects, engineers, surveyors and the like, that the proposed project meets all county, legal and construction standards.
-The DRC is not a substitute for any opinion on the suitability or feasibility of any aspect of the proposed project or for a qualified professional's opinion.
+Furthermore, the Owner is solely responsible for obtaining opinions from qualified licensed professionals, such as architects, engineers, surveyors and the like, that the proposed project meets all county, legal, and construction standards.
+The DRC is not a substitute for any opinion on the suitability or feasibility of any aspect of the proposed project or for a qualified construction professional's opinion or standard of care.
 Any suggestions made by the DRC are merely suggestions.